urql-graphql/urql/docs/graphcache/schema-awareness.md

   start checking whether any of the configuration options actually don't exist, maybe because we've typo'd them.
 This is a small detail but can make a large different in a longer configuration.
 - Lastly; a schema contains information on **which fields are optional or required**.
-When Graphcache has a schema it knows which fields can be made optional and it'll be able to generate "partial results".
+When Graphcache has a schema it knows optional fields that may be left out, and it'll be able to generate "partial results".

 ### Partial Results

-As we navigate an app that uses Graphcache we may be in states where some of our data is already cached and some isn't.
+As we navigate an app that uses Graphcache we may be in states where some of our data is already cached while some aren't.
 Graphcache normalizes data and stores it in tables for links and records for each entity, which means that sometimes it can maybe even execute a query against its cache that it hasn't sent to the API before.